 Clearinghouse, IBM and Learning Credential Network Members Join with the U.S. Commerce Department to Launch Pilot to Align Education with Cybersecurity Jobs

-Government, Business and Education Collaborate to Create Interoperable Learner Record for Many Careers
+Government, Business and Education Collaborate to Support Many Careers

 The National Student Clearinghouse, IBM, and Learning Credential Network members, including Western Governors University (WGU), Central New Mexico Community College (CNM), and iQ4 Corp., are working with the U.S. Department of Commerce’s American Workforce Policy Advisory Board to develop a nationwide pilot program for an easier way to translate all education, training, and work experience to empower people to pursue and manage their cybersecurity education and career path.
-Clearinghouse President and CEO Rick Torres describes the pilot program and details for an interoperable learner record (ILR) in an EDUCAUSE Review article.
+Clearinghouse President and CEO Rick Torres describes the pilot program in an EDUCAUSE Review article.

 IBM will lead this pilot, powered by blockchain technology, to work with participating stakeholders, underserved populations, and a range of industries and geographies.
-The pilot will help establish an ILR, which communicates all forms of learning and verifiable credentials, and that can be shared.
-In September 2019, the American Workforce Policy Advisory Board released a white paper on ILRs describing the need for this new infrastructure to benefit the nation.
+The pilot will help address all forms of learning and verifiable credentials that can be shared.
+In September 2019, the American Workforce Policy Advisory Board released a white paper describing the need for this new infrastructure to benefit the nation.
 The cybersecurity pilot is expected to be completed in late 2020.

 “All learners deserve a way to translate their full education, training, and work experience to a record of transferable skills that will open the doors to high-wage occupations and careers,” said Clearinghouse President and CEO Rick Torres.
 “The current education-to-workforce ecosystem results in skills being under-matched and/or mismatched for potential employment opportunities.
 Having a record that documents all lifelong learning of formal education, continuing education, competency-based education, and career and technical education that aligns with employers’ needs will clearly benefit all students, employees, and employers.”